falcosecurity/falco-website/content/en/docs/concepts/rules/custom-ruleset.md

 ```
 - rule: Example Rule
-  condition: container.id != host and proc.name = bash and evt.type = execve and evt.dir=< and proc.pname exists and not proc.pname in (bash, docker)
+  condition: container.id != host and proc.name = bash and evt.type = execve and proc.pname exists and not proc.pname in (bash, docker)
 ```

 could be rewritten as: